rodolfoksveiga/master_ufsc/README.md

                       mc.cores = cores))
 ```

 **5.** Perform the function `MakeSlices`, from *[make_slices.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/make_slices.r)*, which defines a list of dataset slices.
-The number of slices is defined according to the value of the global variable `cores_left` and the number of rows of the tidy dataset.
+The number of slices is defined according to the value of the global variable `cores_left` and also by the number of rows in the tidy dataset.

 After that, each dataset slice is processed by the function `ProcessSlices`.
 Firstly, this function runs the EnergyPlus simulations in parallel, thorough the function `ProcessEPSim`, from *[run_ep_sim.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/run_ep_sim.r)*.
-Then, it runs the function `ApplyCalcTarget`, from *[calc_target.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/calc_target.r)*, which calculates the targets and attach them to the correspondent dataset slice.
-Finally, it writes the dataset slice with the targets as a *csv* file, remove useless simulation outputs and compile the simulation errors in a single a file.
+Then, it executes the function `ApplyCalcTarget`, from *[calc_target.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/calc_target.r)*, which calculates the targets and attach them to the correspondent dataset slice.
+Finally, it writes the dataset slice with the targets as a *csv* file, removes useless simulation outputs, and compiles the simulation errors in a single a file.

 ```R
 ## functions